ferdiansyah0611/brightstar-md-editor/README.md

 # Brightstar MD Editor

-This is an elegant editor for Markdown, a lightweight markup language that allows you to write formatted text using plain text syntax.
-Markdown is often used to create documentation, readme files, and blog posts.
+Brightstar MD Editor is a powerful and user-friendly Markdown editor library that allows developers to easily integrate Markdown editing functionality into their web applications.
+With its intuitive interface, users can easily create, edit and format Markdown content, and preview their work in real-time.

 [DEMO](https://ferdiansyah0611.github.io/brightstar-md-editor)